 - 2 tablespoons sugar

-- 1–2 teaspoons Asian chili sauce, such as Sriracha
+- 1 to 2 teaspoons Asian chili sauce such as Sriracha

-- 1. Spread the tofu out over several layers of paper towels and let sit to drain slightly, about 20 minutes.
+- Spread the tofu on several layers of paper towels and let drain slightly, about 20 minutes.
 Adjust an oven rack to the middle position, place a paper towel–lined platter on the rack, and heat the oven to 200°F (93°C).